“How to Build a T-Bucket Hot Rod Roadster for Under $3000: kickin’ it old skool”

 - Rear Axle: How to prepare inexpensive GM 10 and 12 bolt rear ends, and give them some flash.
 Rear batwing templates.
 Junkyard tie rod ends as an alternative to expensive heim joints in your T-bucket construction (important when you’re using 15 of them in the overall build).
 Building and attaching rear spring hangers.
 Adjusting pinion angle.
 Rear shackle alignment.

 - Rear Radius Rods: The T-bucket hot rodder’s truly low cost radius rod solution.
-It’s something that has been used successfully for years.
-With gussets template and infomation on how to make radius rod adjustments.
+It’s been used for years.
+With gussets template and info on radius rod adjustment.

 - Steering Column: Build your own using a chrome exhaust pipe extension, a cheap bearing and old radiator hose scraps.
 Steering column floor support template.
 How to find and refurbish the lowest of low-buck T-bucket custom steering wheels.